Facebook Skip to main content

 Class 10: December 8 Going Beyond a Class Concept EIP and EIC Alum: Rob Sinclair and Austin Hirsh (2050 Company)

 Prototype funding can spur development and help convey your idea to a broader audience.
-We have funding available to teams that are entering the Alaska Airlines Environmental Innovation Challenge this year to help with creating a physical model, object, or device.
+We have funding available to teams that are entering the Environmental Innovation Challenge this year to help with creating a physical model, object, or demo for their entry.

-Teams need only submit to ONE deadline listed above and will be notified of the amount of funding they will be awarded 2-3 weeks after submission.
+Please Note: There is only ONE application deadline for the 2024-2025 academic year.
+Teams will be notified of the amount of funding they will be awarded 2-3 weeks after submission.

 Open to registered students attending WA colleges or universities.